Sunday, April 16, 2000

 American Psycho / **** (2000)

-There have been countless pictures depicting these kinds of stories: “In The Company Of Men,” “Fight Club,” and the recent “Boiling Room” are all prime examples, as they paint portraits of men who will push any boundaries in order to get what they want.
-“American Psycho,” directed by Mary Harron, penetrates the very heart of this theme; it is a scathing, bitter, savage and cold film without much uplifting energy or spirit (other than a few brief moments of witty satire).
-And yet the movie is one of the greatest of its kind, well-shot and tightly devised by a talented group of filmmakers.
-The script, written by Harron and Guinevere Turner, sees its character neither as villain nor hero, but as a prototype unnerved by a position of authority.
-I say “prototype” because the character himself is not really human; he’s a reflection of the searing shallowness of society’s bigwigs, who chew up and spit out anyone they can in exchange for wealth and power.
-But Bateman, unlike most, embraces the sadism of his disposition; at one point he announces, “There is no real me.
+There have been countless pictures depicting these kinds of stories: “In The Company Of Men,” “Fight Club,” and the recent “Boiling Room” are all prime examples, and each paints a portrait of men who push boundaries in worlds that allow them moral gray areas.
+“American Psycho,” directed by Mary Harron, penetrates the very heart of this theme; it is a scathing, bitter, savage little film without much optimism going for it, other than a few brief moments of witty satire.
+And yet it is also a great film, well-shot and tightly devised by a talented group of filmmakers and writers who see the material as a conduit for great psychological energies.
+And the script sees the Bateman character as neither villain nor hero, but more a prototype unnerved by a position of authority.
+Movies thus far have usually only accepted them as a formality for other focuses, but now Harron has found the uncultivated center of the subject: a man who embraces the sadism of his disposition.
+At one point there is dialogue that emphasizes the irony of that identity: “There is no real me.
 I am simply not there.”
-He lacks a conscience, yes, but doesn’t fool himself into believing that he actually has one.

-The material is adapted from what is considered one of the most daring books ever made.
-In the story, Bateman (Christian Bale) is a guy whom everyone at the office respects—funny, smart, sophisticated and dedicated to his work.
-At night, however, he leads a different life: one in which morals are nonexistent and brutal mayhem is conducted.
+The material is adapted from the famous Easton Ellis novel that has perplexed, fascinated and even infuriates its readers for several years.
+In the story, Bateman (Christian Bale) is a guy whom everyone at the office respects: funny, smart, sophisticated and dedicated to his work.
+At night, however, he leads a different life – one in which morals are nonexistent and brutal mayhem is conducted.
 In one of the earlier scenes, we see Patrick casually pass a woman on the street and greet her with kind regards; in the next scene, he is at the Laundromat with blood-soaked sheets in his hands.

-What is most disturbing, but perhaps unsurprising, is that Patrick enjoys murdering these people; the look on his face as he slaughters a co-worker with an axe, for instance, is almost pure pleasure.
+What is most disturbing, but perhaps unsurprising, is that Patrick enjoys these acts like they are pasttimes; the look on his face as he slaughters a co-zworker with an axe, for instance, is almost pure pleasure.
 But those that work in his office are unaware (and sometimes uncaring) of his nightly tendencies.
 When a woman at a local nightclub asks him what he is “in to,” he replies with subtle honesty, “murders and executions.”
 A colleague sitting right next to him at the time seems un-alarmed, however, assuming that Patrick said “mergers and acquisitions.”

 As the director, Mary Harron does a remarkable job with the material, taking the Bateman character to unsettling heights without ever lauding the details of his mental rampage (as certain directors might have done).
 But best of all, she does not achieve all these shudders by using extensive blood and gore on screen; some of it is shown, yes, but most of it is simply suggested.
 Why did the film almost get an “NC-17” rating, then?
-Because the sexual content is rather extensive; in one scene, Bateman engages in a threesome with two women while admiring his muscles in the mirror (the scene, by the way, was actually edited down to initially achieve the R rating).
-Yes, the sex is graphic, but why does the MPAA insist on slapping pornographic material with its “Kiss of Death” instead of something more damaging to younger viewers, like gratuitous violence?
-Some things may never be explained.
+Because the sexual content is rather extensive; in one scene, Bateman engages in a threesome with two women while admiring his muscles in the mirror (the scene was actually edited down).
+Yes, the sex is graphic, but why does the MPAA insist on slapping pornographic material with its “kiss of death” label instead of something more damaging to younger viewers, like gratuitous violence?
+Therein lies one of the great ironies that “American Psycho” is cheerful to exploit.

-Christian Bale acts out Bateman with the same prominence as the novel, using cynicism in comments towards coworkers and commoners, but maintaining a sense of enthusiasm for the violent acts he performs by night.
-As an actor, he also does a fine job in parading the egocentricity of his character, particularly when we see Bateman use over a dozen different cleansers in the shower and wear an ice pack over his eyes to reduce puffiness.
-Choosing someone to fill this role was undoubtedly difficult (at one point, even Leonardo DiCaprio was rumored to play Bateman), but Bale is the ideal choice because he understands the complexity of the personality and illustrates it effectively.
-The performance is worthy of an Oscar nod.
+Christian Bale acts out Bateman with the same prominence as the novel, using cynicism to describe coworkers and commoners but maintaining a sense of enthusiasm for the violent acts he performs by night.
+As an actor, he also does a fine job in parading the egocentricity of his character, particularly when we see Bateman use over a dozen different cleansers in the shower and wear an ice pack over his eyes to reduce puffiness (the voice-over gives us, to boot, a full explanation as to why they help him achieve a “youthful” appearance).
+Choosing someone to fill this role was undoubtedly difficult (at one point, even Leonardo DiCaprio was tapped for the portrayal), but Bale is the ideal choice because he understands the complexity of the personality and illustrates it an eerie sardonic enthusiasm.

-There are debates among many movie buffs, however, that question the authenticity of the murder scenes: are they really happening, or are they merely fantasies in Bateman’s mind?
-Many of the death scenes are realistic, but one particular scenario sticks in the mind as support of the latter conclusion, when Patrick chases a screaming prostitute down a hotel hallway with a chainsaw in his hands.
-There are no signs of concern from hotel residents, who can obviously hear the motor of the chainsaw—no open doors and no calls to the police.
+There are debates that question the authenticity of the murder scenes: are they really happening, or are they merely fantasies in Bateman’s mind?
+Many of the deaths are portrayed with a realistic pass of style, but one particular scenario sticks in the mind as support of mere fantasy, when Patrick chases a screaming prostitute down a hotel hallway with a chainsaw in his hands.
+There are no signs of concern from hotel residents: no open doors and no calls to the police.
 Could someone ever get away with this in real life?
 Hardly.
 And is it possible that Bateman could aim a chainsaw well enough so that it would slice his victim when he threw it downstairs towards her?
-Doubtful.
+All of our observations play into a conclusion that doubts the context of Bateman’s own perspective, leaving many to wonder if they have seen an internal reality spurred by his own quiet madness.

 Written by DAVID KEYES